WillGardella/cbas/_drafts/primer-beer.md

     "Let there be beer!";

 As you read through this document, you should try each step for yourself on your own Analytics instance.
-You can use whatever your favorite Analytics interface is to do this (for example, Analytics Workbench, cbq, or curl);
+You can use whatever your favorite Analytics interface is to do this (for example, Analytics Workbench, cbq, or curl).
 Once you have reached the end of this tutorial, you will be armed and dangerous, having all the basic Analytics knowledge that you'll need to start down the path of exploring the power of NoSQL data analytics.
-As you have already heard by now, this will hopefully prove to be a freeing experience:
+We hope this will prove to be a freeing experience:
-Analytics SQL++ queries never touch your Couchbase data servers, running instead (in parallel) on real-time shadow copies of your data.
+Analytics SQL++ queries never touch your Couchbase data servers, running instead in parallel on real-time shadow copies of your data.
-As a result, you can find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create covering indexes to ask queries, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.
+As a result, you'll find yourself in a world where you can "ask the system anything!" -- you won't need to worry about slowing down the front-end machines with complex queries, you won't have to create indexes to ask queries, and the Analytics query language (SQL++) won't try to keep you from asking queries that would be too perforamance-costly to ask against your front-end data.